Crypto Price Fetching Guide

 Section titled “Summary”Key Takeaways:

-- Fetch in Market Data tab - Cryptocurrency Prices table
+- Fetch in Market Data tab — Cryptocurrency Prices section

-- Manual entry for unsupported assets or old dates
+- Manual entry for assets neither source supports

 - Check status before ACB calculations — all assets should show ✅